• Skip to content

 Did you know?

-Hydro‑Québec is launching studies to increase the capacity of existing generating stations.
+Hydro‑Québec is launching studies to replace the turbine-generator groups of several existing power plants.

 Find out more